Tre Tucker: Early life

 Tucker attended Cuyahoga Valley Christian Academy in Cuyahoga Falls, Ohio.
 He finished his high school career recording 2,288 rushing yards, 1,854 receiving yards, and 68 total touchdowns.
 Tucker was also a track and field star for CVCA, winning six Ohio High School Athletic Association state championships, including back-to-back titles in long jump and the 100-meter dash in 2018 and 2019.
 His other two titles came in the 4 x 200 m relay in 2018 and the 200 m in 2019.
 Tucker broke several records at CVCA in both football and track.

 A three star recruit, he committed to play college football at the University of Cincinnati.

 College career

-In Tucker's freshman season, he tallied seven receptions for 92 yards.
+In Tucker's freshman season at the University of Cincinnati, he tallied seven receptions for 92 yards.
 The following season, Tucker would score his first career touchdown against Austin Peay.
 Tucker ended the season with three receiving touchdowns, while being named to the Second-team All-AAC as a kick returner.
 As a junior, Tucker caught 34 passes, for 426 yards, and two touchdowns.
 In Tucker's final season, he recorded 52 receptions, 672 yards, and three touchdowns.
 He would forgo playing in the 2022 Fenway Bowl and declared for the 2023 NFL draft.
 Tucker finished his collegiate career with 111 receptions for 1,425 yards, and eight touchdowns.